Hosting and bandwidth provided by MacHost.

 The short answer is "yes", there are a variety of products designed to cool a MacBook Pro, or other notebook, without resorting to opening the case.

-Although others are available as well, a quick review of "notebook coolers" available from Amazon.com presented three of potential interest -- the ThermalTake CoolPad Dual, Targus Notebook ChillHub, and CoolerMaster NotePal.
+Although others are available as well, a quick review of "notebook coolers" available include the ThermalTake CoolPad Dual, Targus Notebook ChillHub, and CoolerMaster NotePal.

 notebook coolers